 We looked at whether Whitehaven should have a town or parish council.
-The rest of Copeland is served by parish or town councils who provide a range of services for their local area.
-These can include the provision of public toilets, street furniture and bus shelters, grass cutting and other environmental services, allotments and more.
+The rest of Copeland is served by parish or town councils or a parish meeting and can provide a range of services for their local area.
+These can include the provision of Christmas lights, street furniture and bus shelters, grass cutting, allotments, other environmental services and more.

 As Whitehaven does not have a town or parish council, there is no organisation to provide these discretionary services.

 Such an organisation would also be able to access fundraising opportunities which aren't available to Copeland Borough Council.

-They would also be able to charge a precept to fund such services.
+They would also be able to raise a precept (income from residents) to fund such services.

-We plan to undertake a community governance review - including wide-reaching public consultation - to consider whether Whitehaven should have one or more town/parish councils.
+We plan to undertake a community governance review - including widereaching public consultation - to consider whether Whitehaven should have one or more town/parish councils.